TTLabs/EvaporateJS/README.md

 * **complete**: _function()_. a function that will be called when the file upload is complete

 * **progress**: _function(p)_. a function that will be called at a frequency of _progressIntervalMS_ as the file uploads, where _p_ is the fraction (between 0 and 1) of the file that is uploaded.
-Note that this number will normally increase monotonically, but in the case that one or more parts fails and need to be rePUT, it may go also decrease.
+Note that this number will normally increase monotonically, but when a parts errors (and needs to be re-PUT) it will temporarily decrease.

 * **contentType**: _String_. the content type (MIME type) the file will have